nin2yasu/iag/README.md

 ```

 #### Deploy Template
-Now open UI (e.g. https://localhost:8443), select project, and go to catalog.
+Now open the OpenShift UI (e.g. https://localhost:8443), select project, and go to catalog.
 You will see icon for the application.
 Click to deploy.
 You can change parameters before deploy.
 Parameters include CI Tenant Hostname and OIDC Client ID and Client Secret.

-### Delete IAG Assets
+### Clean up IAG Assets
 You can uninstall all assets associated with the IAG (iag is default app name) using command:
 ```
 oc delete all -l app=iag